NesmaAlkadi/Deep-learning-/README.md

 Deep learning YOLOV5s model

 ## Model Overview
 This project uses a YOLOv5s object detection model trained to recognize 28 classes of sign language gestures across a dataset of 11,000 images with complex backgrounds.
+The dataset was processed and augmented using Roboflow to ensure high-quality annotations and robust transformations.

 # Key Features
 ## Data Augmentation: